gruppe-adler/TvT_WITA2016.Altis/README.md

 Attribute               | Explanation
 ------------------------|-----------------------------------------------------------------------------------------------
-carLocationAmountFactor | Factor for car amount in locations.
+randomFuel              | Random amount of fuel in all empty civilian vehicles.
+(0-1), (minimum, maximum) carLocationAmountFactor | Factor for car amount in locations.
 Higher means more. carLocationMinDist      | Minimum distance that cars in locations have to have to each other. carRoadAmountFactor     | Factor for car amount outside of locations.
 Higher means more.